naturalis/mycorrhiza/README.md

 - `ATxMB` - liverworts and mosses (M,B) form a monophyletic group, and so do hornworts and vascular plants (A,T), resulting in:
   `((Marchantiophyta,Bryophyta),(Anthocerotophyta,Tracheophyta));`
+  **As of 2017-10-06, this is the preferred rooting, which we will explore in more depth than the others.**

 Since phylogenetic inference under different rooting scenarios has already been performed by Frida at the outset of the analyses recorded here, the most computationally intensive